rgeraldes24/hyperion/docs/introduction-to-smart-contracts.rst

 The following contract implements the simplest form of a cryptocurrency.
 The contract allows only its creator to create new coins (different issuance schemes are possible).
-Anyone can send coins to each other without a need for registering with a username and password, all you need is an Ethereum keypair.
+Anyone can send coins to each other without a need for registering with a username and password, all you need is a QRL keypair.

 .. code-block:: hyperion